SunnyYasser/LOG6953FEProjectHiver20205/README.md

 # 🚀 Launcher

 This is the course project for LOG6953FE - Digital Twins Engineering at Polytechnique Montreal, Winter 2025 term.
-The project has two seperate parts - a frontend service and a backend service.
+The project has two separate parts - a frontend service and a backend service.
 The frontend is a Godot project which connects with the backend service via a RabbitMQ message broker.

 ---